rweather/berkeley-softfloat-3-6502/README.md

 ======================================================

-This repository contains an experimental floating-point implementation for 6502 microprocessors based on Berkely SoftFloat.
+This repository contains an experimental floating-point implementation for 6502 microprocessors based on Berkeley SoftFloat.
 It is designed to be compiled using [LLVM-MOS](https://llvm-mos.org/wiki/Welcome).

 Building